beeb/lintspec/README.md

       --constructor                  Enforce that constructors have NatSpec
-      --struct-params                Enforce that structs have `@param` for each member --enum-params                  Enforce that enums have `@param` for each variant --json                         Output diagnostics in JSON format
+      --struct-params                Enforce that structs have `@param` for each member --enum-params                  Enforce that enums have `@param` for each variant -f, --enforce <TYPE>               Enforce NatSpec (@dev, @notice) on items even if they don't have params/returns/members (can be used more than once)
+      --json                         Output diagnostics in JSON format
       --compact                      Compact output
       --sort                         Sort the results by file path